sugumaranalytics/Odoo-Functional-Consultant/Day 13/Assignment.md

 # Objective

-Practice the complete inventory workflow by creating products, purchasing stock, receiving products, selling products, delivering them, and verifying inventory changes.
+Perform the complete Purchase → Inventory → Sales workflow and understand how stock moves in Odoo.

 ---

 # Assignment 1 – Create a New Product

+### Task

-Create a new product with the following details.
+Create a product with the following details.

 | Field | Value |
 |--------|-------|